 Talent loading the solution into a syringe.
 TXT: Weigh the syringe before and after injection

 Inject the prepared sample into the coulometric Karl Fischer titrator through the septum [1].
-Input the weight of the empty syringe and press Enter to display the water content in percent weight by weight [2].
-Subtract the water content of methanol, typically 1 to 2 percent, to determine the actual water content in CAGE [3].
+Input the weight of the added sampleand press Enter to display the water content in percent weight by weight [2].
+Adjust for the water content of methanol, to determine the actual water content in CAGE, which is typically 1 to 2 percent.
+[3].

 Talent injecting the sample into the titrator via septum using a syringe.

-SCREEN: Show entry of empty syringe weight and display of water content result on screen.
+Talent inputting sample weight and display of water content result on screen.

 SCREEN: Show subtraction of methanol baseline value to compute final CAGE water content.